EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Books.md

 ---
-Date Started: Jun 10, 2023
 tags:
   - books
   - reading
   - sleep
   - concentration
   - distractions
-Finished:
+Finished: false
-created: 2024-01-06T15:04
+created: 2023-06-10T15:04:00
-updated: 2024-01-07T18:17
+updated: 2024-01-08T10:07
 ---
 # Books

 # Books
-I think books are a good way to engage yourself in something completely.
+Books are an excellent way to engage yourself in something completely.
 It is one of my favorite ways to learn and understand things, and I want to be able to read every day.

-I usually try to read before I go to sleep, I find that the ritual makes me sleepy and prepares me to go to sleep.
+I usually try to read before I go to sleep; the ritual makes me sleepy and prepares me to sleep.

 # Non-Fiction
-I mostly read non-fiction, as I usually do not find it that difficult to get into things.
+I mostly read non-fiction, as I usually do not find it that difficult to get into nonfiction books.
+I think it is due to the fact that a lot of the context in non-fiction is set; you know the world, you know what the premisses are, and therefore, you do not have to use a lot of mental capacity.

 # Fiction
-I think fiction is something that is important to read, and great works may stay with you for a long time.
+Fiction is something that is important to read, and great works may stay with you for a long time.
 There is no shame in reading fantasy or science fiction.

 # Links